whompus/notes/K8s/cka.md

 ### [Helm](https://medium.com/prodopsio/a-6-minute-introduction-to-helm-ab5949bf425)

-Provides templating and package management system for K8s objects/ You can use it to manage your own templates (known as charts).
+Provides templating and package management system for K8s objects.
+You can use it to manage your own templates (known as charts).
 You can also download and use shared templates.

 ### Kompose